 o4-mini represents the latest iteration on small reasoning models — more capable than o3-mini on most benchmarks while maintaining comparable speed.
 The practical default for reasoning-at-scale.

-Google's Gemini enters 2026 with architectural advantages in specific contexts — particularly anything touching Google's data infrastructure or requiring million-token context.
+Google's Gemini family enters 2026 with architectural advantages in specific contexts — particularly anything touching Google's data infrastructure or requiring million-token context.
+Gemini 3 Pro now leads the lineup.

 Operates at 1M+ token context natively — and unlike some competitors, Gemini's MoE architecture maintains recall quality across the full window with reasonable faithfulness.
 For research synthesis tasks — reading entire paper corpora or full codebases — this is the operational advantage.